Lawrence school board members to vote on maximum property tax rate and preview the proposed budget for the 2025-2026 school year

 The Lawrence school district offices building, located at 110 McDonald Dr., is pictured in May 2025.

-Lawrence school board members are set to begin discussions next week on the 2025-2026 school year budget, and district staff is proposing a maximum property tax rate slightly higher than the previous year’s rate, according to the Douglas County Clerk’s Office.
+Lawrence school board members are set to begin discussions next week on the 2025-2026 school year budget, and they’ll consider setting a maximum property tax rate slightly higher than the previous year’s rate.

 While little information on the budget was included in the school board’s meeting agenda for Monday, the district has notified the Douglas County Clerk that the mill levy – also known as the property tax rate – will not exceed 52.492 mills.
 One mill is equal to one dollar of property taxes for every $1,000 of a property’s assessed value.